 |72-84″ tall or higher tomatoes||19-21″ × 14-16″||15-Gallon Pot or bigger|

-The above table shows an average container size based on the tomato plants height.
-But in the practical field, the real container size may be a little bit smaller or bigger depends on the manufacturers.
+The above table shows an average container size based on the tomato plants’ height.
+But in the practical field, the actual container size may be smaller or bigger depending on the manufacturers.

 Besides, confirm the expected plants’ height of your cherry tomatoes before planting them in pots.
-Your tomato seed packets or plant tags will give you this basic information.
+Your tomato seed packets or plant tags will give you this essential information.

 2: Tomato Varieties

-Tomato varieties are very important when you thinking of growing them in pots.
-Determinate or bush type cherry tomatoes need small spaces and best suits for small to medium size containers.
+Tomato varieties are essential when you are thinking of growing them in pots.
+Determinate or bush-type cherry tomatoes need small spaces and are best suited for small to medium size containers.

-On the other side, indeterminate or vine type cherry tomatoes best suits for the garden, but you can also grow them in large containers with caging them.
+On the other side, indeterminate or vine-type cherry tomatoes are best suited for the garden, but you can also grow them in large containers by caging them.

-Right tomato varieties in the right pot will give you the best result.
-So, pick the following tomato varieties for the right containers.
+The suitable tomato varieties in the right pot will give you the best result.
+So, pick the following tomato varieties for suitable containers.

 Dwarf Cherry Tomatoes:

 Dwarf tomatoes grow 6-18” tall.
-Besides they ripen earlier than other tomato varieties.
-There are some popular tomatoes are Terenzo F1, Tumbler, Micro-Tom, Tidy Treats, Heartbreaker, Elfin, Red Robin, Tiny Tim, Totem, Yellow Pygmy, Dwarf Recessive, Whippersnapper, Hahms Gelbe Topftomate, Ditmarsher, Lime Green Salad.
+Besides, they ripen earlier than other tomato varieties.
+Some popular tomatoes are Terenzo F1, Tumbler, Micro-Tom, Tidy Treats, Heartbreaker, Elfin, Red Robin, Tiny Tim, Totem, Yellow Pygmy, Dwarf Recessive, Whippersnapper, Hahms Gelbe Topftomate, Ditmarsher, Lime Green Salad.

 Determinate Cherry Tomatoes:

 The average height of determinate cherry tomatoes is 2-4 feet.
-Tidy Treats, Baxter’s Early Bush Cherry, Lyana, Patio F, Gold Nugget are some common determinate varieties.
+Tidy Treats, Baxter’s Early Bush Cherry, Lyana, Patio F, and Gold Nugget are common determinate varieties.

 Indeterminate Cherry Tomatoes:

 Indeterminate tomatoes grow 5-7 feet tall or more.
-Sungold, Bing Cherry, Bartelly F1, Peacevine Cherry, Black Cherry, Bumblebee, Gardener’s Delight are some popular tomatoes.
+Some popular tomatoes include Sungold, Bing Cherry, Bartelly F1, Peacevine Cherry, Black Cherry, Bumblebee, and Gardener’s Delight.

 3: Purpose of Uses

-Usually, 1 or 2 indeterminate cherry tomato plants are enough for each person of your family.
+Usually, 1 or 2 indeterminate cherry tomato plants are enough for each family member.
 It can fulfill the demand for salad and fresh eating tomatoes throughout the season.
-If you intend to preserve your tomatoes besides salad you need to plant 3 to 5 tomato plants for each person.
+However, if preserving your tomatoes besides salad, you need to plant 3 to 5 tomato plants for each person.

-As well, you can also find a few determinate cherry tomato varieties which produce a bunch of fruits all at once and finish harvest.
-However, determinate tomatoes produce fewer fruits than indeterminate tomatoes.
+You can also find a few determinate cherry tomato varieties which produce a bunch of fruits all at once and finish the harvest.
+However, determinate tomatoes have fewer fruits than indeterminate tomatoes.

-Your growing area is another important factor to grow potting tomatoes.
-If you don’t have enough space, then you should grow bush type cherry tomatoes in pots.
+Your growing area is another critical factor in growing potting tomatoes.
+If you don’t have enough space, you should grow bush-type cherry tomatoes in pots.

-In both cases, you need to ensure at least 6-8 hours of direct sunlight and proper air circulation for healthy tomato plants.
+In both cases, you must ensure at least 6-8 hours of direct sunlight and proper air circulation for healthy tomato plants.

 5: Prepare Your Pots

-After selecting the right pot you should create some hole one or two inches above from the lower part of a container.
-This can preserve some water at the bottom of the pot and your plants can drink it further.
+After selecting the right pot, you should create a hole one or two inches above the lower part of the container.
+This can preserve some water at the bottom of the pot, and your plants can drink it further.
 Besides, this will ensure proper drainage of your tomato pots.

 6: Prepare the Potting Soil